coreoluwa/Data-Analysis-Cohort-3-Excel-Assignments_Week-2/README.md

 ### Visualizations
-Over the course of the training, we were introduced to visualizations in Excel and how to use visualizations to simplify and explain complex data concepts.
-We were also tasked with preparing our own visualizations.
+Throughout the training, we were introduced to visualizations in Excel and how to use visualizations to simplify and explain complex data concepts.
+We were also tasked with preparing our visualizations.

 Using the same medical dataset, we were asked to visualize the insights I got from the Pivot Tables created above Create a column named ‘Sales Range’, and return ‘High Sales’ if the Sales value is above average, otherwise, return ‘Low Sales’.